Ukrainian Navy: Ukrainian division of the Black Sea Fleet (1991–1997)

 In September 1991, an office of the Society of Ukrainian Officers was opened in Sevastopol on the initiative of Major Volodymyr Kholodyuk and captains-lieutenant Ihor Tenyukh and Mykola Huk.
 The society became the initiator and nucleus of the organization of the Ukrainian Naval Forces.

 On 7 April 1992 at 17:00, 37 officers of the administration and headquarters of the Crimean Naval Base (an administrative entity and not a physical "base") pledged their allegiance and loyalty to people of Ukraine.
 Rear Admiral Borys Kozhyn, who was in charge, was not present at that time of the event.
 He was in the office of Ivan Yermakov accepting a proposition of the First Deputy Chairman of the Supreme Council of Ukraine to become the commander of the future Ukrainian Naval Forces.

 On 8 April 1992 the Minister of Defense signed a directive "About creation of the Ukrainian Naval Forces".
 On 13 April 1992 an organizational group was established on creation of the Ukrainian Naval Forces, which upset the command of the Black Sea Fleet.

 The current history of the Ukrainian Naval Forces began on 1 August 1992, when it was formally established by order of the President of Ukraine Leonid Kravchuk.
-This was followed by a long and controversial partition of the Soviet Black Sea Fleet between newly independent Ukraine and the Russian Federation.
+This was followed by a long and controversial dispute and partition of the Soviet Black Sea Fleet between newly independent Ukraine and the Russian Federation.

 One of the episodes of this process was the story of SKR-112 – effectively the first Ukrainian Navy ship.
 On 20 July 1992, the crew of SKR-112 declared itself a Ukrainian ship and raised the Ukrainian flag.
 The Navy headquarters in Moscow considered this a mutiny and attempted to act accordingly.
 The ship left its base on the Crimean peninsula bound for Odesa, causing a chase and ramming attempts by ships still loyal to Moscow.
 Soon several other ships, auxiliary vessels, and coastal units of the Black Sea Fleet followed SKR-112's decision but with less violent outcomes.

 It was only in 1997 that the ships and equipment of the Black Sea Fleet were officially divided between the two countries.
 The new Russian formation retained its historic name "Black Sea Fleet".
 Under the terms of a negotiated lease agreement it was also granted rights to use the majority of its bases on the Crimea Peninsula, Ukraine on a renewable ten-year lease basis at least until 2017.

 The newly established Ukrainian Naval Forces received dozens of vessels (mostly obsolete or inoperative, not unlike some of those retained by Russia) and some shore-based infrastructure.
 The Russian Navy lost several important facilities, most notably the NITKA (Russian acronym for "Scientific testing simulator for shipborne aviation") naval aviation training facility in Saky, and the special forces base in Ochakiv.
 The process of fleet division remained painful since many aspects of the two navies' co-existence were under-regulated, causing recurring conflicts.